helenzhou6/FAC-Notes/weekFive.md

     heroku open
     ```
 * Then add a PROCFILES file (no extension) to root and inside add `web: node src/server.js` — needed to let heroku know what commands are used to start the server

+##### Deployment via GitHub
+* Connect your GitHub to your Heroku account, find the repo, and then enable automatic deploys from master.

 ## Other snippets of code
 *   Terminal commands